Home

 Chiropractors treat the whole body and can determine how the use of orthotics can complement our treatment for, for example, a back, hip, knee or ankle problem.

-It doesn’t make sense to just put an orthotic in a shoe without both using manipulation to clear the restrictions in your foot and give specific exercises to strengthen the supportive musculature.
+It doesn’t make sense to just put an orthotic in a shoe without both using manipulation to clear the restrictions in your foot and giving specific exercises to strengthen the supportive musculature.

 We apply the same principle to all muscle- and joint problems, which works really well.